arvidn/libtorrent/trunk/docs/manual.rst

 		torrent_status status() const;

 ``status()`` will return a structure with information about the status of this torrent.
-If the torrent_handle_ is invalid, it will throw invalid_handle_ exception.
+If the torrent_handle_ is invalid, it will throw libtorrent_exception_ exception.
 See torrent_status_.